 - While the poha is resting, heat 1 tablespoon of ghee in a pan over medium-high heat.

 - Note – Do not add more ghee at this point otherwise, the peas will fry instead of getting steamed.

 - Once the ghee is hot, add cumin seeds and bay leaf and let them crackle for 4-5 seconds.

-- Add grated ginger and chopped green chili peppers to the pan and cook for 20-30 seconds.
+- Add ginger and green chilies to the pan and saute for 20-30 seconds.

-- Cook the peas on medium heat until they are softened.
-It will take 3-4 minutes.
-Remove the lid and add garam masala powder and black pepper powder to the pan and mix well.
+- Remove the lid and add garam masala powder and black pepper powder to the pan and mix well.

-- Add the soaked poha, and chopped cilantro and mix everything well.
+- Add the soaked poha, and cilantro and mix everything well.

-- Add another tablespoon of ghee, and lime juice and mix well.
+- Add the remaining ghee, and lime juice and mix well.
 Serve hot.